Motorway Services Online

 John Hay MP, 1961

 Reality soon kicked in.
-To maintain a fine-dining establishment - especially a big building towering over a motorway - required continuous investment that ate at most of their marginal profits.
+To maintain a fine-dining establishment - especially a big building towering over a motorway - required continuous investment that ate up most of their marginal profit.
 Grand foyers looked impressive but didn't produce any revenue.

 One problem was that the traffic forecasts given to operators were hopelessly inaccurate.
-Some restaurants were far too small, while many were expecting a wealthy, hungry leisure driver which simply didn't exist.
+Some restaurants were far too small, while many were expecting wealthy, hungry leisure drivers which simply didn't exist.
 Some motorways took far longer to complete than expected with operators having to open up far too early for fear that someone else would win the contract.
-A mistake had been made with the (expensive to build) car parks and they were being built far too small.
+A mistake had been made with the car parks and they were being built far too small.
 For all these reasons, many operators did not turn a profit in the 1960s, while their facilities were described as "shoddy and dear".

 Another issue that hadn't been anticipated was that if you make a simple mistake in the design of your building, such as making one kitchen too big and another too small, making any changes requires expensive construction work.
 The solution was to use a single, central kitchen and to use portable dividers and ropes that can be moved, but by the time this was discovered the most important service areas had already opened.

 Inspectors from mainland Europe commented that Britain's service areas were "too far apart, too American, too small and didn't have enough trees".
-Britain's Ministry of Transport argued that their newest service areas were "at least presentable, even if they are not outstanding contributions to the beauty of the country".
+Britain's Ministry of Transport responded by saying their newest service areas were "at least presentable, even if they are not outstanding contributions to the beauty of the country".

 Towards the end of the decade, a clear blueprint was established which was slightly toned down compared to some of the earlier openings.
-That's because the early investors quickly realised they couldn't afford to continue as they had started; investment had been much higher than anybody expected.
+That's because the early investors quickly realised they couldn't afford to continue as they had started; costs had been much higher than anybody expected.
+There were also practical issues encountered when trying to maintain buildings which border or even straddle the motorway, like at Farthing Corner and Charnock Richard.
 A government report found that developers were "proceeding cautiously" while massively cutting back on their investment and running costs.
 Even so, the intent was clear: build something memorable and make it seen from the motorway.

 1970s: finding shortcuts